Duraiprasanth25/Data-Science-Projects/README.md

-# CODSOFT
+# Data Science Internship
-Data Science Internship
+  This repo contains the data science projects that I have worked on.